Invariant laminations for irreducible automorphisms of free groups: steps 5 - 7

 We now attach any other edge $e$ of $\tau_-$ with initial vertex $v$ to one of the new subvertices, according to which eigenray started in $\tau_-$ from the same gate as $e$.
 Recall from Proposition \ref{gates-eigenrays} that for each gate $\frak g_i$ at a periodic vertex there is precisely one eigenray starting from $\frak g_i$.

 We connect the $k \geq 2$ subvertices of $v$ by a $k$-pod $\cal P$ to obtain a new graph which transforms back to $\tau_-$, if $\cal P$ is contracted to a single point.

 We now consider any vertex $v'$ of $\tau_-$ which is mapped eventually by $f_-$ to $v$, and we do the analogous construction there, where the subdivision of $v'$ into subvertices is simply lifted from $v$ to $v'$.
 (Indeed, since $v'$ is not periodic, we can not use again the relation $\sim$ for the subdivision of $v'$.)
-The graph obtained by this {\em blow-up} of vertices is denoted by $\tau_-^*$.
+The graph obtained by this {\em blow-up} of vertices is denoted by $\tau_-^*$ and we denote by $\cal P^*$ the union of all $k$-pods introduced at $v$ and at its preimage vertices.